HHLiuLab-NHRI/AbLM-AD-Classifier/README.md

-# Deep Learning on Antibody Repertoires Enables Alzheimer's Disease Classification
+# Language Modeling of Antibody Repertoires Identifies Blood-Accessible Immune Signatures of Alzheimer’s Disease

 This repository provides a modular pipeline for antibody sequence analysis using pretrained antibody language models.
 It is part of our research project on using deep learning for Alzheimer's disease (AD) classification from antibody repertoires.